aerospike/backup-go/cmd/asbackup/readme.md

       --sa-timeout int              Secret agent connection and reading timeout.
       --sa-cafile string            Path to ca file for encrypted connection.
       --sa-is-base64                Flag that shows if secret agent responses are encrypted with base64.

-Storage Flags:
-  -d, --directory string     The Directory that holds the backup files.
-Required, unless -o or -e is used.
-  -o, --output-file string   Backup to a single backup file.
-Use - for stdout.
-Required, unless -d or -e is used.
-  -r, --remove-files         Remove existing backup file (-o) or files (-d).

 AWS Flags:
       --s3-region string             The S3 region that the bucket(s) exist in.